Was I wrong?

 Time to start thinking like a hotelier!
 Damaged sheets are simply a cost of doing business.

 Speaking for myself, now after many years as a ‘micro-hotelier’.
 I retire pillowcases the most, roughly after 10-20 sleeps, next fitted sheets (35-65), and finally the top sheet (75-100).
-Hence why quality, a decent price, and ease of replenishment are KEY to running a successful Vacation Rental.
+Hence why durability, a decent price, and ease of replenishment are KEY to running a successful Vacation Rental.

 More important than thread count is the thread itself.
 Regardless of price.